-When researching options for an Oracle test automation tool, there are a number of things to consider, such as what capabilities should the tool have and if the tool should be open-source or licensed.
+When researching options for an Oracle test automation tool, there are a number of things to consider, such as what capabilities the tool should have and if the tool should be open-source or licensed.

-In the following, we’ll give an overview of three Oracle test automation tools and discuss the pros and cons of these, in order to give you a better understanding of your options.
+In the following, we’ll give an overview of three Oracle test automation tools and discuss the pros and cons of these, in order to give you a better understanding of your options:

 Selenium is a highly popular test automation tool for several reasons; it’s free and open-source, it has a large community of users, and it can be used for web GUI testing.

-The Selenium automation suite consists of several tools, including Selenium IDE which is a record and play tool that makes test setup easier, and Selenium Grid, which lets you perform parallel testing.
+The Selenium automation suite consists of several tools, including Selenium IDE which is a record-and-play tool that makes test setup easier, and Selenium Grid, which lets you perform parallel testing.

-The downside of Selenium is that you need to code to set up and maintain your tests, which makes testing with Selenium a tedious and time-consuming affair in the long run - particularly if your system is like many other enterprises’ using Oracle: large and complex.
+The downside of Selenium is that you need to code to set up and maintain your tests, which makes testing with Selenium a tedious and time-consuming affair in the long run - particularly if your system is like many other enterprises using Oracle: large and complex.

 Last, because it’s open-source, you won’t be able to get fast and targeted professional help if you run into technical problems, which can be a deal-breaker for enterprises dealing with sensitive operations.